davidkorea/AWS/Databases/4_DynamoDB.md

 ![](https://i.loli.net/2019/08/22/KLXWy6ftY3UBTwJ.png)

-- GSI Partition Key be ether same as origin or not, can have no Sort Key
+- GSI Partition Key be ????????ether same as origin or not, can have no Sort Key
 - **MUST define RCU / WCU** for the index
 - To **speed up queries** on **non-key attributes**(除了主键之外的其它列), use a Global Secondary Index
 - ~~GSI = **Partition Key + Optional Sort Key**~~